linode/docs/docs/guides/tools-reference/basics/restart-linux-server/index.md

 ### How to Restart a Linux Server with the reboot Command

-The most straightforward way to restart your Linux server is with the `reboot` command:
+The most straightforward way to restart your Linux server is with the `reboot` command.

     sudo reboot

-This command starts a graceful shutdown, letting processes exit, temporary files be dealt with, etc.
+This command starts a graceful shutdown, letting processes exit, temporary files are dealt with, etc.

 If you need to force reboot, you can do so with the `--force` option.
 However, this should only be used when no other option is available.
 This option forces a reboot without allowing the usual "wrapping up," which can lead to loss and/or corruption of data.